Detailed engineering of the subsea pipeline and plet of the gas terminal in Acajutla, El Salvador

 The new terminal includes a permanent mooring system for the FSRU (Floating Storage Regasification Unit), which will store and regasify LNG gas that is later transferred through a 24" carbon steel riser to the new power plant.
 The power plant is located approximately 0,5 km inland, and the FSRU unit is situated 1,3 km offshore from the coastline, resulting in a total inteake pipeline length of approximately 1.8 km.
 The chosen solution employs a technology known as trenchless technology (without trenches), below the existing ravine, at an elevation of -5 meters, ending in a microtunnel approximately 530 m length.

-Location Acajutla, El Salvador
+Location: Acajutla, El Salvador

 Date: 2018